digitalrebar/provision/doc/arch/data.rst

 and SHA256 checksum to validate the image.
 These are used to provide the basic install image, kernel, and base packages for the bootenv.

+.. note:: the Name must include the suffix ``-install`` for any BootEnv that is expected to explode the ISO contents after being uploaded.

 The other primary section is a set of templates that represent files in the file server's file space that can served via HTTP or TFTP.
 The templates can be in-line in the BootEnv object or reference a